smartdevicelink/sdl_evolution/proposals/0225-update-published-app-services.md

 ## Impact on existing code

 The logic for `PublishAppService` would need to be updated in the Core codebase accordingly.
+For `UnpublishAppService`, an app should only be able to unpublish services which were published by itself, and Core would need logic to enforce this.

-In the RPC spec, the `DeleteAppService` RPC would need to be added (as described in the "Proposed Solution" section), and the description for `PublishAppService` would need to be updated:
+In the RPC spec, the `UnpublishAppService` RPC would need to be added (as described in the "Proposed Solution" section).
+The description for `PublishAppService` would need to be updated:

 ```
     <function name="PublishAppService" functionID="PublishAppServiceID" messagetype="request" since="5.1">